CMPUT414W15TeamF/CMPUT414-Skinning/README.md

 long it takes to display and run the animation from the first frame to the last frame.
 The times printed out are in seconds.

+## <a name="runtimes"></a> How to Obtain Run Times
+By running Pinocchio, two times will automatically be printed out to your terminal.
+The first is the `process time`, which inclued Discretization Time, Embedding Time, and Attachment Time (which includes the assignment of weights to joints).

+The second time that is printed out is the `run time`.
+This is the time it takes to run the animation from frame 0 to the last frame.
+During this time is when the live mesh deformation is happening.

-## <a name="run"></a> How to Compare
+## <a name="pause"></a> How to Automatically Pause Pinocchio at Specific Frames

-We used a bit of script in `demoUI/motion.cpp` to pause the animation at specific frame You can uncomment the line between 328 and 338 start with //Pause at specific frames to take snapshot.
-But make sure when you want to compare the time, just comment those line.
+We used a bit of code in `demoUI/motion.cpp` to pause the animation at specific frames.
+You can uncomment the lines between 328 and 338 start with //Pause at specific frames, compile, and then run Pinocchio.
+The animation will then stop at whatever frames were specified, so you can have time to adjust the camera angle, and take a snapshot.
+You can replace the frame numbers in motion.cpp with whatever frames you want Pinocchio to stop at.

+But make sure to comment out these lines again when you want to obtain run times!

 ## <a name="references"></a>References